Dataport/polar/packages/core/README.md

   checkServiceAvailability: true,
   language: 'de',
-  locales, // the languageOptions object will normally be outsourced to another file
+  locales, // the languageOptions object will normally be outsourced to another file layerConf, // the layerConf object will normally be outsourced to another file
   layers: [
     // parts of the layer configuration can be outsourced to another file
     // and referenced in the mapConfiguration by id like the second layer